joostkremers/pandoc-mode/docs/index.md

 to see this, since `pandoc-mode` displays a message telling you whether Pandoc finished successfully or not.
 In the latter case, the output buffer is displayed, so you can see the error that Pandoc reported.
+Still, you can display the log buffer with `C-c / L`.
+This can be helpful if you want to know the exact command that Emacs executed to run Pandoc.

-Note that when you run Pandoc, Pandoc doesn’t read the file on disk.
+Note that when you run Pandoc, Pandoc normally doesn’t read the input file on disk.
 Rather, Emacs feeds it the contents of the buffer through `stdin`.
 This means that you don’t actually have to save your file before running Pandoc.
 Whatever is in your buffer, saved or not, is passed to Pandoc.
-Alternatively, if the region is active, only the region is sent to Pandoc.
+Alternatively, if the region is active, only the region is sent.

 If you call the command to run Pandoc with a prefix argument `C-u` (so the whole key sequence becomes `C-c / C-u r`), Emacs asks you for an